-Mainstem Susitna River Aquatic Habitat investigations within the impoundment study area included general water quality data collection at designated sites, mapping of general habitat characteristics at selected habitat evaluation sites, and identification of slough habitats within the study area during 1982.
+Aquatic habitat investigations during 1982 on the mainstem Susitna River within the proposed impoundment study area were limited to obtaining general water quality data at designated sites, mapping the general habitat characteristics at selected habitat evaluation sites, and identifying slough habitats within the study area.
 Aerial surveys were conducted on the entire mainstem study reach to generally evaluate the habitat characteristics of this area.
-Time, personnel constraints, and study priorities did not permit a more in depth assessment of the mainstem habitat during 1982.
+Time and personnel constraints, and study priorities did not permit a more in depth assessment of this habitat during 1982.